Aerijo/autocomplete-latex/README.md

 This option allows you to disable the default completions.
 This may be preferable if you have a highly customised setup.
 Note that user completions will appear above the default completions if both share the same display text.

 #### Minimum prefix length
 Determines how long the prefix must be until suggestions will appear.
-Default value is equal to the one set for `autocomplete-plus`.
-Making it greater will reduce noise, but lessen effectiveness.
+Default value is `2`.
+Making it greater will reduce noise, but decrease effectiveness (because lessening typing is what this is all about; that, and reducing typos).

 #### User completions path
 Use this to provide the path to your own completions.
 Ensure it is an absolute path, and that you include the file extension as well (should be `.json`).